seqan/seqan/manual/source/Infrastructure/Contribute/GitWorkflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a new module or app `branch <https://www.atlassian.com/git/tutorial/git-branches#branch>`_ where to develop your new module or application.
-The branch should be based on master if your module or application doesn’t rely on any recently developed features.
+The branch should be based on master if your module or application doesn't rely on any recently developed features.
 If a new feature becomes necessary later on, the branch can be `rebased <https://www.atlassian.com/git/tutorial/rewriting-git-history#rebase>`_ onto develop.
 When the development is complete, the branch can be merged back into the corresponding base branch - either master or develop.